futuregrid/flask_oneclick/flask_airavata/src/readme.txt

 1) Checkout and install ClouMesh in a Virtual environment.
    Instruction can be found on http://cloudmesh.blogspot.com/2013/02/setting-up-cloud-mesh-environment-on.html

+   GVL: PLEASE REMOVE DEPENDENCY TO GO TO SOME BLOG, INSTAED PUT EXPLENATION IN SELF CONTAINED MANNER HERE

 2) Start the server using the following command.
    eg: make server